lockfale/Malicious_Containers_Workshop/DC31/Lab Setup.md

 Example: `ngrok config add-authtoken <authtoken>`

-Then click on API on the sidebar and create a new API key, add run the command below with the new key

-Example: `ngrok config add-api-key <apikey>`

 Ngrok will be used for some exercises, so having this step completed ahead of time will be useful.

 **8. Do not turn off the VM after setup whilst waiting for the workshop.
 Otherwise you'll lose all the above (ephemeral storage).**